 I was born on a Friday the 13th during the waning months of the Eisenhower administration in then Holy Cross Hospital (now Salt Lake Regional) in Salt Lake City, Utah, to Jeanne Diane and Marcus Sidney Smith.
 My first name, Becker, is after my mother's maiden name.
 I am the only son of an only son.

 I grew up in Denver, Colorado, graduating from George Washington High School in 1978.
 Eschewing college and all conventional expectations, I decamped to California (following a girl I was in love with) and launched an episodic life of diverse pursuits, passions, occupations, and relationships.

 I began by studying yoga under the tutelage of a master I'll call J. This was a serious and formative undertaking, and I gained insights into myself and the world that have been important to me since.
-I still practice thirty years later many of the disciplines I acquired then.
+I still practice forty years later many of the disciplines I acquired then.
 At that time I also converted to Catholicism, and this too has lasted.

 I was nevertheless an immature and troubled youth.
 Increasingly alienated from friends and family, only slowly did I come to grips with my aimlessness and ineffectiveness.
 Six years out of high school, determined to change the equation, I enlisted.
 I had my 25th birthday while completing tanker training at Fort Knox, Kentucky, and emerged shortly before my 30th birthday with an honorable discharge and a commendation for my service.

 I emerged also with an uncharacteristic focus: I finished my undergraduate degree in 3½ years magna cum laude from Central Washington University, paid for by Uncle Sam.
 In the process I discovered a wholly unexpected passion for mathematics.
 I stayed on for a master's degree, then crossed the Atlantic to spend a glorious academic year at St. Edmund's College, Cambridge University, where I completed the Math Tripos, Part III.